anr-ru/base.R/README.md

 ### Base.R

-Services for linking Java and R applications.
+Services for running R-scripts from Java applications.

 ```bash
 # 1. R_HOME and LD_LIBRARY_PATH must be properly set: